GuillaumeMeynet/Mosaic/README.md

 # Mosaic
-From a collection of pictures, create an unique picture made from them.
+From a collection of images, create an unique picture made from them.